christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 These Sarmatian-Celtic (Galatian) males mixed with Neolithic Anatolian women before their descendants moved into Egypt (Apiru or Habiru) and Caanan and then mixed with indigenous people in those places.
 Celtic Jews (Iudii) then disappeared after the Bar Kokhba Revolt when Emperor Hadrian decimated their population.
 Modern Ashkenazi Jews are a hodgepodge of Neolithic (proto-Sicilian who originated in Anatolia), native Canaanites (who were literal human-neanderthal hybrids [^4]), proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with SSA, North Africa was green/fertile so sub-Saharin Africans could cross the Sahara), and Celtic Cimbri and Celtic Galatian from Anatolia.

 The rest of the jewish religion and identity came from later incarnations of this imperial cult: Abel and Cain are just a copy of Romulus and Remus.
 Judas Iscariot is a copy of Brutus.
 Genesis 4:5-31.
 Enoch, Irad, Mehujael, Methuselah, Lamech, Seth, Enosh, Kenan, Mahalalel, are copies of Titus Livy's Regal Rome of the seven kings.

-Footnotes (Chapter 4)

-(a) The director of the Mouseion and the chief architect of the synthetic religions was not a man.
-It was a succession of Ptolemaic princesses who held the title The Muse Ourania (The Heavenly Muse).
-The Mouseion was named after her office.
-Arsinoë II Philadelphus (c.
-316 BC – 270 BC), daughter of Ptolmy Soter, was refered to as "the tenth Muse" and she had a cult dedicated to her as Arsinoë Aphrodite Ourania.

 **5 Rome On the Bosphorus River**